 HIGHER EDUCATION all types of courses of study, or sets of courses (programmes), training, or training for research at the post secondary level which are recognised by the relevant authorities as belonging to its higher education system.
 Higher education builds on the level of competence, knowledge and skills generally acquired through secondary education (see HIGHER EDUCATION INSTITUTION and PROGRAMME OF STUDY).
 Higher education normally comes after secondary education in time and is normally offered through higher education programmes at higher education institutions.
 However, it should be noted that higher education institutions may give courses of study that are not higher education level.
 Conversely, institutions which are not considered as belonging to the higher education system may offer some higher education programmes.
 The exact definition of higher education and higher education institutions vary from country to country.
-For example, in some countries, nursing is considered to be a field of higher education, whereas in other countries, nursing is considered to be an after definition.
+For example, in some countries, nursing is considered to be a field of higher education, whereas in other countries, nursing is considered to be part of post-secondary education without being higher education.

 HIGHER EDUCATION INSTITUTION an establishment providing higher education and recognised by the competent authorities as belonging to its system of higher education (see HIGHER EDUCATION and PROGRAMME OF STUDY).
-LEARNING OUTCOMES statements of what the individual knows, understands and is able to do on completion of a learning process.